CCKJon/cookbook/frontend/JOURNAL.md

 Create a "favorites" list for logged in people - favorites page should have prompt to login if not already logged in.

-login user page that displays a list of submitted recipes by user
+login user page that displays a list of submitted recipes by user, allowing only the author to update or delete recipes submitted by said author

 by default, if there is no one logged in, then the UID used for the recipe creation is by default my own